 Pay-TV subscribers.
 We include customers obtained through direct sales, independent retailers and other independent distribution relationships in our Pay-TV subscriber count.
 We also provide DISH branded pay-TV service to hotels, motels and other commercial accounts.
 For certain of these commercial accounts, we divide our total revenue for these commercial accounts by an amount approximately equal to the retail price of our DISH America programming package, and include the resulting number, which is substantially smaller than the actual number of commercial units served, in our Pay-TV subscriber count.
 Prior to 2015, we launched our Sling International video programming service, which historically represented a small percentage of our Pay-TV subscribers.
 During February and June 2015, we launched our Sling domestic and Sling Latino services, respectively.
 All Sling TV subscribers are included in our Pay-TV subscriber count.
 Sling TV subscribers receiving service for no charge, under certain new subscriber promotions, are excluded from our Pay-TV subscriber count.
-Sling TV subscribers are reported net of disconnects in our gross new Pay-TV subscriber activations.
-For customers who subscribe to both our DISH branded pay-TV service and our Sling branded pay-TV services, each subscription is counted as a separate Pay-TV subscriber.
+Sling TV subscriber to both our DISH branded pay-TV service and our Sling branded pay-TV services, each subscription is counted as a separate Pay-TV subscriber.